Storm cellar: Geolocation services

 Many storm shelter manufacturers include geolocation services or incorporate GPS technologies to assist in ensuring recovery from the shelter after a storm or other catastrophic event.
 In addition, shelter owners may opt to incorporate their own geolocation services in their shelter.
 Shelter owners can provide their shelter's GPS coordinates to an emergency response center that is linked to a nationwide severe weather notification system.
 If a storm occurs, the emergency response center places a phone call to the shelter owner and then secondary contacts, lastly contacting local emergency response if unable to contact the shelter owner.

 Additional uses

 Functionally underground bunkers, storm cellars are readily provisioned as bomb shelters and/or fallout shelters (although they are not usually dug as deeply or equipped with filtered ventilation, respectively).
-Too, since their underground construction makes them steadily cool and dark, storm cellars on farmsteads in the Midwest and elsewhere have traditionally been used as root cellars to store seasonal canned goods for consumption during the winter.
+Since their underground construction makes them steadily cool and dark, storm cellars on farmsteads in the Midwest and elsewhere have been used as root cellars to store seasonal canned goods for consumption during the winter, with mixed results.